-Your new pay-per-click account is structured, keywords loaded, ad text optimized.
-You activate your Adwords campaign, expecting great things, then… nothing.
+Your new pay-per-click account is structured, the keywords are loaded, and ad text is optimized.
+You activate your Adwords campaign with great expectations, and then… nothing.
 No spend.
 No impressions.
 No clicks.
 Don’t worry, it can happen to anyone.
 Chances are, there is one issue in your account that is preventing your ad text from appearing in the search results.
-Problem is, there are several possible reasons why your ads aren’t showing in Google.
+There are several possible reasons why your ads aren’t showing in Google.

 The PPC Hero team frequently receives questions from readers regarding ad serving issues in Google.
-So, I have compiled a handy top 10 list of reasons why your ads may not be showing in Google.
-Start from the top and work your way down.
-By the end, you should (hopefully) see activity in your AdWords account.
+To help with these issues, here is a handy top 10 list of reasons why your ads may not be showing in Google.
+Start from the top and work your way down, and you should see activity in your AdWords account.

 - Campaign/Ad Group Paused.
-A fundamental element for any campaign, Active vs. Paused.
-It may seem intuitive, but just make sure your account, campaign, and ad group settings are set to the Active setting.
+A fundamental element for any Campaign or Ad Group is Active vs. Paused status.
+It may seem intuitive, but make sure your Campaign and Ad Group are set Active.

 - Billing Information Issue.
 Review your account billing information to confirm it is correct (credit card number, expiration, address, etc.).
 If Google has any issue with billing, it will not serve your ads.

 - Patience.
 If all else fails, sometimes it is best to wait.
 Google ad text and keyword approvals can take up to five days.
-When you submit your ad text and keywords, you are entered into the Google review and approvals queue.
+When you submit your ad text and keywords, you will be in the Google review and approvals queue.
 If it has been more than five days, contact a Google rep to see if your keywords and ads have been approved.
 Here is a related post about reasons why your ads aren’t showing in Google.

-If you have worked through this entire list and still don’t see results, then it is time to contact your Google rep. Your account may have bigger problems than bids, budgets and ad text approvals.
+If you have worked through the entire list and still don’t see results, it is time to contact your Google rep. Your account may have bigger problems than bids, budgets, and ad text approvals.

 2009 original post was brought to you by Carrie Hinkle, a former Search Marketing Consultant at Hanapin Marketing.